-The theory of (Nash) implementation aims to reach goals in situations in which the planner does not have all the relevant necessary information, but needs to elicit it from the agents.
-To this end, she designs a mechanism or game form in which agents will act strategically in accordance with the solution concept of Nash equilibrium.
+The theory of (Nash) implementation aims to reach goals in situations in which the planner does not have all the relevant necessary information, but needs to elicit it from the agents.1 To this end, the planner designs a mechanism or game form in which the agents will act strategically in accordance with the solution concept of Nash equilibrium.
 When the (Nash) equilibrium outcomes of the mechanism coincide with the goals set by the planner, these goals are implementable.
-A seminal paper on implementation is Maskin (1999), who proves that a social choice correspondence (SCC) - which summarizes the planner's goals - is (Maskin) monotonic if it is implementable; when there are at least three agents, an SCC is implementable if it is monotonic and satisfies an auxiliary condition called no-veto power; this is Maskin's Theorem.
-Moore and Repullo (1990), Dutta and Sen (1991), Danilov (1992), Sjöström (1991), and Yamato (1992) refined Maskin's characterization result by providing necessary and sufficient conditions for an SCC to be implementable.
+A seminal paper on implementation is Maskin (1999; the first version appeared in 1977), who proves that a social choice correspondence (SCC) - which summarizes the planner's goals - is (Maskin) monotonic if it is implementable; when there are at least three agents, an SCC is implementable if it is monotonic and satisfies an auxiliary condition called no-veto power; this is Maskin's Theorem.
+Moore and Repullo (1990), Dutta and Sen (1991), Danilov (1992), Lombardi and Yoshihara (2010), Sjöström (1991), and Yamato (1992) refined Maskin's characterization result by providing necessary and sufficient conditions for an SCC to be implementable.2

 A fundamental tenet of implementation theory is the consequentialism axiom.
 Its core idea is that the ranking of outcomes of agents should be independent of the process that generates these outcomes.
-An immediate implication of this axiom for implementation theory is that agents should be indifferent between a lie and a truthful statement if they result in the same material payoffs.
-This axiom is, however, inconsistent with the mounting evidence from psychology and economics as well as from causal observations and introspection, that agents may display concern for procedures; that is, they may care about how outcomes are generated and, therefore, their ranking of outcomes may be structurally dependent on the outcome-generating process (Camerer, 2003; Sen, 1997).
-Remarkably, a considerable amount of experimental data suggests that agents may display preferences for truth-telling; that is, an agent lies only when she prefers the outcome obtained from false-telling over the outcome obtained from truth-telling (Gneezy, 2005; Hurkens and Kartik, 2009).
-Unexpectedly, these kinds of preferences even emerge in experiments designed to test the feasibility of classical mechanisms for implementation (Cabrales et al., 2003).
-The paper aims to narrow the gap between these two strands.
-It follows the non-consequentialist approach by accommodating concerns for truthful revelation of agents; but like mainstream theory, it keeps the idea that even these agents respond primarily to material incentives.
-The paper refers to agents
+An immediate implication of this axiom for implementation theory is that agents should be indifferent between a lie and a truthful statement if they result in the same material payoffs.3 This axiom is, however, inconsistent with the mounting evidence from psychology and economics as well as from casual observations and introspection, that agents may display concern for procedures; that is, they may care about how outcomes are generated and, therefore, their ranking of outcomes may be structurally dependent on the outcome-generating process (Camerer, 2003; Sen, 1997).
+Remarkably, a considerable amount of experimental data suggests that agents may display preferences for truth-telling; that is, an agent lies only when she prefers the outcome obtained from false-telling over the outcome

-&lt;sup>1Henceforth, by implementation we mean Nash implementation.
+1Henceforth, by implementation we mean Nash implementation.